 we ate we prayed to Buddha.
 After we sat down to eat, the food was very bland

 but for a peasant family it was a meal.
-In Xi’an the peasants were assigned a job and
+In Xi’an

 My host family